saurbre8/Egothare/Session Notes/Session 1/Session 1.md

 #### After Hyacynis
 The players should head back to [[Lenora]].
 If not, improv.
 Here are some example encounters:

 An ambush in the forest by some angry and hungry bears: S1.01 [Link](https://freshcutgrass.app/)
+- This happened, players save the bear. it runs off, they don't kill one of its parents

 Roots that start attacking the players: S1.02